camunda/camunda-docs-manual/content/reference/dmn11/decision-table/output.md

 [decision table result].
 It is specified by the `name` attribute on the `output` XML element.

-If the decision table has more than one output then all outputs must have an unique name.
+If the decision table has more than one output, then all outputs must have a unique name.

 ```xml